 Posts Tagged "t-shirts"

 This was one of the most fun projects we did at summer camp.
-Yes, it’s messy but it’s a great project that girls of all ages can enjoy – and enjoy wearing!
+Yes, it’s messy but tie dye shirts are a great project that girls of all ages can enjoy – and enjoy wearing!
 If you’re doing this for a camp, you should include a white shirt specially for crafts on the packing list.
-To boot, Tie Dye T-Shirts make for a great souvenir to bring home from camp.
+To boot, Tie Dye Shirts make for a great souvenir to bring home from camp.
 For a troop activity, you can either buy the t-shirts for your girls or send home a request for them to send an old white or really light colored t-shirt for the project.

 Want to share photos of your troop and finished projects?
 Contact Us!